eikek/mpc4s/microsite/src/main/tut/http/endpoints.md

 So after startup the first load of all album covers takes a while; but this should then speed up significantly.

-Cover images are served as is; i.e. they are not resized.
-Large files may slow down loading the album page.
-But since all images are also cached in the browser this should only be annoying for the initial load.
+Cover images are by default resized.
+This is faster when there are high qualitiy cover art, since all resized images are cached once they are created.

 Booklets and covers share the same cache.
 So while there is the same route for booklets (`/api/v1/booklet/clearcache`), they have an